Mozoloa/QuickPSScriptLauncher/README.md

 ## Installation & Usage
 1. Git clone this repo
 2. Right click main.ps1 > run with powershell
-3. A shortcut was created at the root, use it to add the program to your taskbar if you want
+3. A shortcut will be created at the root, use it to add the program to your taskbar if you want
 4. Place your scripts in a subfolder **(not at the root)** of the "scripts" folder, they will then appear in the UI after you hit **Refresh**
 5. Launch your scripts by clicking the `▶️` button, they should be launched in a new powershell window
 6. browse to the execution `$location` of the script by clicking the `📂` button (see *Script Example* bellow)